-Prequalified supplier arrangements – goods and services procurement guide
+Prequalified supplier arrangements: Goods and services guide

 Prequalification arrangements list suppliers that meet certain criteria.
 Find out how per-qualification can be used for goods and services procurement.